NadavNV/RoguePython/Player Guide.md

 * **Blight** - Deals 1 damage per stack at the end of the turn.
 Increased by 1 at the end of the turn.
 * **Exposed** - Damage received from attacks is increased by 50%.
 Reduced by 1 at the end of the turn.
 * **Shattered** - Block gained from cards is reduced by 50%.
 Reduced by 1 at the end of the turn.
+* **Weakness** - Base damage dealt is reduced by 50%.
+Reduced by 1 at the end of the turn.

 ### Card Modifiers